roimalka10/portfolio-2022/README.md

 ## Potential Future Features

 - Redesigning my firetracker site.
-- Redesiging my weather app.
+- Redesiging my weather app. - DONE

 Used Create-React-App for this project so to run locally